Café Kassit: History

 The cafe was established in 1935 by Yechezkel Weinstein (Known afterwards as Hezkl Ish Kasit, "Hezkl, Kassit man").
-Among its notabble customers was the painter Isaac Frenkel Frenel, the architect Yaakov Rechter, the poets Natan Alterman, Avraham Shlonsky, Ori Lishpitz, Shmulk kraus, Leah Goldberg, Alexander Penn; the actress, Hanna Rovina; the musicians, Arik Einstein and Uri Zohar and more.
+Among its notabble customers was the painter Isaac Frenkel Frenel, the architect Yaakov Rechter, the poets Natan Alterman, Avraham Shlonsky, Leah Goldberg, Alexander Penn; the actress Hanna Rovina; the musicians Arik Einstein and Uri Zohar and more.
 In the 1950s, Gabriel Moked recounted that there was a special section reserved in the cafe for the "Kassit parliament".

 The cafe's peak in importance was during the 1940s, 50s, and 60s of the 20th century.
 In the 1970s and 80s, its influence waned with the emergence of competing cafes such as "California" as well as the aging of the founders' of Kassit.
 In 1970, with the passing of Nathan Alterman, the coffeehouse closed its doors for two hours during his funeral.
 In 1979, Hatzkel died, and his widow Leah, along with her children Moshe Ish-Kasit and Tzvia Litman, continued to run the establishment.
 After her children died, Leah's son-in-law, Zev Litman, joined in the management of the cafe.
 Zev Litman died on December 13, 2007.
 During these times, Yankale Rotblit wrote the song "How to Make a Record," capturing the essence of the era.

-The First and Second Kassit

 The First Kassit

 "Kassit HaRishon" (The First Kassit) was founded by Leova Goldberg, Hatzkel Ish Kasit, and Ilona Mordechovich in April 1935 at 59 Ben Yehuda Street.
 The name "Kassit" was given to the place by Abraham Shlonsky, named after a type of precious stone (kaseetah), which, according to Yalkut Shimoni, hints at Isaiah 41:1, "O you islands, listen to me, and pay attention, distant peoples."
 The place quickly became the stronghold of the literary group "Yahdav" which held discussions on cultural matters and held small theater shows.
 Artists such as Yitzhak Frenkel, Moshe Castel, and Arieh Navon also joined the group.